xlladdins/xll/docs/Excel4MacrosA-D.md

     > assumed to be 15 (all formats); if the document is a chart,
     > formats is assumed to be 1 (PICT).

->
+> &nbsp;

 **Related Functions**

-EDITION.OPTIONS   Sets publisher and subscriber options
+EDITION.OPTIONS&nbsp;&nbsp;&nbsp;Sets publisher and subscriber options

-GET.LINK.INFO   Returns information about a link
+GET.LINK.INFO&nbsp;&nbsp;&nbsp;Returns information about a link

-SUBSCRIBE.TO   Inserts contents of an edition into the active workbook
+SUBSCRIBE.TO&nbsp;&nbsp;&nbsp;Inserts contents of an edition into the active workbook

-UPDATE.LINK   Updates a link to another workbook
+UPDATE.LINK&nbsp;&nbsp;&nbsp;Updates a link to another workbook

 Return to [top](#A)